callionica/htmf/README.md

-# htmf
+# htmf - Shared state for multipage web applications

-Self-framing pages allow multipage web applications to preserve elements (such as `audio` and `video`) across navigations.
+`htmf` is a micro-framework for allowing multipage web applications to preserve elements (such as `audio` and `video`) across navigations using the powerful technique of *self-framing*.

+## Self-framing
+A self-framing web page is a page that detects whether it is hosted in a frame.
+If it is not in a frame, it alters the structure of its own page to create an `iframe` and load itself again within the `iframe`.

+The page understands which parts of itself are common to the web application and should be preserved (such as a `video` element or navigation controls) and which parts of itself are page-specific content, to be replaced when the user navigates to another page.

+The common parts of the page live in the top-level, outer document and the unique parts of the page live in the `iframe` in the inner document.

 ## The Code
 Add the `script` to the bottom of the `body` element to turn a normal web page into a self-framing page.